pedrovieira/Holeberry/README.md

 - **Automation** (browser access): optional, only used when browser-tab unblocking is enabled.
 You can disable it anytime in Settings → General.

 ### Does Holeberry replace the Pi-hole web interface?
 No, and it's not meant to.
 Holeberry is the remote control for the actions you take daily: status, toggling, and targeted unblocking.
-For deep configuration (adlists, DHCP, gravity updates), the web interface remains the tool.
+For deep configuration (adlists, DHCP), the web interface remains the tool — though you can now trigger gravity updates from the menu bar.

 ### Why doesn't my browser tab appear?
 Browser-tab unblocking must be enabled in Settings → General, and Holeberry needs Automation permission for your browser (granted via System Settings on first use).